If you have one...Use it as a Boat Anchor or Throw it Away !

 Much better and safer tools for lifting vehicles are available.
 A safer way to lift your vehicle on the trail to change a tire is the jack that came with your vehicle.
 Probably Either a scissors jack, screw jack or a bottle jack.
-For Liability reasons, no manufacturer includes High Lift Jacks with new vehicles and they do not allow their franchised dealers to install high lift jacks as aftermarket items when they sell a new vehicle.)
+For Liability reasons, no manufacturer includes High Lift Jacks with new vehicles and they don’t allow their franchised dealers to install high lift jacks as aftermarket items when they sell a new vehicle.
 If your vehicle has been lifted so the OEM jack is no longer tall enough to change a tire, carry blocks to allow it to work.
 Or take a look at hydraulic jack extensions like the ones offered by Bogert Manufacturing at Safejacks.com

 Many people use High Lift Jacks improperly when changing a tire.
 Most people simply put the jack under the bumper or other Jacking spot and begin to lift the vehicle.
 They have to lift the vehicle quite a a bit before the tire begins to lift off the ground.
 The reason is that lifting from the bumper or the body one has to first “Unload” the springs before the tire begins to lift.
 As a result the jack has to be high up on the mast, thus less stable.
 This is particularly dangerous if the vehicle is not on flat and solid ground.

 If you still insist on using a high lift jack, below are some techniques that make using a High Lift Jack safer.

 - Make sure the wheels are chocked to prevent the vehicle from rolling.